YiiiLiu/MovieDataTimeSeries/README.md

 ## Checklist

+# Matching Dataet
+This dataset contains all movies from Advertising Data and their correspond IMDB_ID.
+* PRODUCT - Movie name, some are promotion video.
+* First Week - First week of advertisement
+* Last Week - Last week of advertisement
+* IMDB_ID
+* Comments - These are the comments to the IMDB_ID.
+Since the match was done manualy, there are some notes for some of the movie.

+There are total of 4624 rows for this dataset.

 # Advertisement Data
 First we have the data set contains information on the following:
 * CATEGORY
 * PRODUCT - Movie name, some are promotion video.
 * MEDIA - The way movie was advertise
 * TOTAL DOLS - Total dollar spent on advertisement (sum of all week)
-* WK ..... - Contains the money spend on advertisement for the week from 2016 August to 2020 April.
+* WK ..... - Contains the dollar spend on advertisement for each week from 2016 August to 2020 April.

+There is total of 14134 rows for the data.

+Here are what has been done on the dataset:
-What we do next is to join another matching data set that contains PRODUCT and their IMBD_ID.
+1. Join another matching data set that contains PRODUCT and their correspond IMBD_ID.
 Join the two dataset based on PRODUCT.
 Then we have the advertisement dataset with IMDB_ID.
 Some does not have ID because they are promotion video, they are not on IMDB.

-Then we transpose the week information (from wider dataset to longer dataset) for future analysis.
+2. Transpose the week and spending information (from wider dataset to longer dataset) that prepare for future analysis.
+3. Join the release date column (BOMJ_RELEASE_DAYBO) from Boxing Office Data to the Advertising Data.
+So
+4. Create a new variable (Relative_Week) that capture the relative value of release week and advertising weeks.
+So if the release date is the same week as the advertising week, the value will be 0.
+If the release date of the week is before advertising week, the value will be 1.
+If the release date of the week is after advertising week, the value will be -1....etc.
+5. Create tow new variables : total spending up to and include Week 0 (Total_Spent_W0) and total spending up to and include week 1 (Total_Spent_W1).

 ## Checklist
-- [ ] More check on the IMBD_ID for the Matching file.
 - [ ] Look at the $0 on the advertisement dataset.
+- [ ] So far we ignore the NA weeks in order to inspect output, we might need to look more into this after.

+Result data:
+* IMDB_ID
+* PRODUCT - Movie name, some are promotion video
+* MEDIA - The way movie was advertise
+* WEEK - The week that movie was promoted (All Monday)
+* MoneySpent - Dollar Spent on advertising for each week
+* BOMJ_RELEASE_DAYBO - Release date of the movie (Not consistent in terms of day of week)
+* Relative_Week - Contains relative value between Release date of week and advertising week.
+* Total_Spent_W0 - Total dollar spent up to Week 0 (from the Relative_Week column)
+* Total_Spent_W1 - Total dollar spent up to Week 1 (from the Relative_Week column)

+# Boxing Office Data
+This dataset contains the information on release data of the dataset.